oscar-system/Oscar.jl/docs/src/integer.md

 ## GCD and LCM

-The `gcd` function returns the greatest common divisor of its inputs, which is by definition the largest integer dividing the two inputs.
+The `gcd` function returns the greatest common divisor of its inputs, which is by definition the largest integer dividing the two inputs unless both inputs are zero in which case it returns zero.
 The result will always be non-negative and will only be zero if both inputs are zero.

 ```@repl oscar
 gcd(ZZ(34), ZZ(17))